fbpx

 Card image

 It’s back on a water taxi into town where we’ll meet local legend and mangrove preservationist Allie Johnstone, known as the “Mangrove Mama” of Caye Caulker.
 Allie will give us her “Mangrove 101” talk, educating us about the importance of protecting the mangroves in order to maintain a healthy ecosystem on the islands.
 The hope is to plant mangroves with Allie, but this is generally only possible during the rainy season.
-We’ll then depart by motor boat on a manatee and snorkeling adventure towards the Hol Chan Marine Reserve.
-If spotted, you’ll get the chance to swim with these majestic sea creatures, as well as snorkeling at two exceptional reef locations.
-The day will be rounded off with a farewell beach barbecue – a proper, island-style send-off from our Belizean adventure.
+We’ll then depart by motor boat on a manatee and snorkelling adventure towards the Hol Chan Marine Reserve.
+If spotted, you’ll get the chance to swim with these majestic sea creatures, as well as snorkelling at two exceptional reef locations.
+Round off your day with dinner and rum-tasting at a local restaurant – a proper, island-style send-off from our Belizean adventure.

 • Day 07 Adios Belize